pinskylab/life_history_genetic_diversity/README.md

 ## Research Project

 Collected life history data for microsatellites and mitochondrial DNA.
-Created project based on the gather information
+Created project based on the gathered information